 - Home additions

 Get A Licensed Electrical Inspection

-The best way to make sure your home is up to code is to have it inspected by a professional electrician.
-With So many potential problems, only a professional can identify what work needs to be done.
+The best way to make sure your home or commercial property is up to code is to have it inspected by a professional electrician.
+With so many potential problems, only a professional can identify what work needs to be done.
 If you need to learn more about the dangers of aluminum wiring at home, contact East-West Electric now!

 Additional reading: When you should have a commercial electrical inspection